Seagate/cortx-experiments/consul/docs/consulUserGuide.md

 ## Create consul cluster using config file (json)
-*	Create a directory to store the configuration file for consul. mkdir config_dir
+*	Create a directory to store the configuration file for consul. mkdir path_to_consfigdir/config_dir

-*	In the config_dir , create a config.json file and add the following content to it
+*	In the config_dir , create a conf.json file and add the following content (along with your config params here) to it

     {
         “server” : <true for server, false for client>,